brooklynrail/brooklynrail-platform/content/events/2023/03/aesthetic-confessions-locks-gallery.md

 ---
 title: "Aesthetic Confessions: Locks Gallery"
-deck: Featuring Sueyun Locks and Phyllis Tuchman
+deck: Featuring Sueyun Locks and Phyllis Tuchman, with Kelly Kraemer
 summary: Locks Gallery Director Sueyun Locks joins Rail Editor-at-Large Phyllis Tuchman for a conversation.
 We conclude with a poetry reading by Kelly Kraemer.